ITEST-BME-Students/roomba/readme.md

 # Working with matrices

 Sensors return their data as 1D or 2D matrices (called arrays).
 You can get parts of these matrices (called slicing).
 You can also perform operations on these matrices.
-[Here](working_with_matrices.ipynb) are some examples are listed on how to work with matrices.
+[Here](student_documentation/working_with_matrices.ipynb) are some examples are listed on how to work with matrices.

+# Working with PyCharm

+Some pointers about working with PyCharm are given [here](student_documentation/working_with_pycharm.md).